 After returning home from their vacation, Lauren arranged for everyone to meet at a restaurant halfway between Tampa and Orlando, where Kelly and her family live.

 “The second they [Kelly and her husband] walked up to the table, it just felt right,” Melissa recalls.
 “It almost seemed too good to be true.
-Our entire journey up to that point had been disappointment, so I was prepared for it to continue.
-I remember saying to Greg as we were leaving, ‘this can’t be happening.’
+Our entire journey up to that point had been a disappointment, so I was prepared for it to continue.
+I remember saying to Greg as we were leaving, ‘This can’t be happening.’
 Nothing had worked for us before, so how could it work this time?
 But it did.”

 Staying connected throughout the pregnancy

-Melissa says the relationship with Kelly went smoothly during the pregnancy because they had communicated expectations up front.
+Melissa says the relationship with Kelly went smoothly during the pregnancy because they had communicated expectations upfront.